radareorg/radare2-book/scripting/macros.md

 		0x004047d9		4883e4f0       and rsp, 0xfffffffffffffff0
 [0x004047d6]>
 ```
-As you can see, arguments named by index, starting from 0: $0, $1, ...
+As you can see, the arguments are named by index, starting from 0: $0, $1, ...